AngryGrizzlyBear/essentials-1/ubuntu/README.md

 # Ubuntu Install

+## Desktop Notes

+Install Ubuntu on a desktop with these scripts is a little different.
+I currently use cinnamon instead of xmonad on my desktop.

+### Nvidia Graphics Card Issues with LUKS

+It seems that the Nvidia proprietary drivers screw up booting into the splash screen irrepairably.
+This likely won't bother you much if you don't use LUKS but for those of us who do disabling the splash screen is the only way to be able to enter your password in and continue booting.

+To fix this problem change `splash` to `nosplash` in your GRUB config and run `sudo update-grub` to lock in the changes.

 ![desktop screenshot](../current-desktop.png?raw=true "Current Desktop")

 By running the installer it wipes a complete install and turns it into something more minimal and less resource